June 20, 2020

 Kevin really enjoys going on walks with his Chi friends now that he knows what it means to be out and able to explore.
 His tail wags when his harness comes out and he does circles and races around till he gets suited up to go.
 Kevin walks confidently with his tail up and wagging.
 We can now walk by people on the sidewalk without issue but if those people attempt to stop and chat, he will begin to panic at the end of the leash and flails himself around – that is his typical reaction.
 His foster family is working on this with him but currently, he will not let anyone he does not know near him.
 That is the reality that is Kevin right now, but his foster family knows that with time, guidance he will come around quicker and quicker to new people.

-Speaking of the resident Chi’s, Kevin LOVES having friends, he thinks his new Chi friends are pretty darn cool.
+Speaking of the resident Chi’s, Kevin LOVES having friends, he thinks his new Chi friends are pretty darn cool as well as the foster home cats.
 He engages in play with them and is also learning that toys look fun as well but still a bit awkward with how to play with a toy, that will come with time.
 This is HUGE progress for a dog that did not know what other animals or toys were about when he arrived.
 A confident dog friend of similar age and size is a must in his new home.

 Kevin is fully pee-pad trained, he never went outside, so he has no idea that doing his business out there is even an option.
 His foster home, both two and four-legged, have been working hard on getting him to consistently go outside and he is about 75% there.
 YAY!